RyanNerd/frak/README.md

 -----------

-Question: Why did you name this class library `frak-js` and not just `frak`?
+Question: Why did you name this class library `frak` and not just `frak`?

 Answer: `frak` at [NPM](https://www.npmjs.com/package/frak) is already taken (although it appears to be 4 year old abandonware).